 The CBIS Board of Directors and the CUIT Board of Trustees help the CBIS management team align Catholic ethical and social beliefs with each of the investment programs we offer.
-Their leadership and commitment to faith-based investing guide us daily in our service efforts on behalf of Catholic institutions and their fiduciaries globally, as we seek to deliver both financial and social investing returns.
+Their leadership and commitment to faith-based investing guide us daily in our service efforts on behalf of Catholic institutions.

 Brother Michael W. O'Hern, FSC